Glowacki-Shannon/Cybersecurity_Projects/README.md

 <a href="https://imgur.com/hqdaya8"><img src="https://i.imgur.com/hqdaya8.png" title="source: imgur.com" /></a>

-The Windows API function names unveiled in the screenshot above provide critical insights into how the software interacts with the underlying operating system.
-Additionally, clues related to the software's origin and target region can be inferred from language and locale details present in the image.
-While the screenshot serves as a valuable initial step in understanding the software's interactions, a holistic analysis often involves the combination of dynamic and static assessments to gain a comprehensive understanding of its behavior and impact.
+The Windows API (Application Programming Interface) function names unveiled in the screenshot above provide critical insights into how the malicious software interacts with the underlying operating system.
+Additionally, clues related to the software's origin and target region can be inferred from the language and locale details present in these dumps.
+While the screenshot serves as a valuable initial step in understanding the software's interactions, a holistic analysis often involves the combination of dynamic and static assessments to gain a comprehensive understanding of its behaviour and impact.

 ### Further_Reading